-In each case, we will further sub-divide $\mathcal{PK}\cup \mathcal{K}$ \emph{differently} as follows \begin{enumerate}[i.] \item If the ``No-Kasner-inversion'' condition \eqref{***} is satisfied, we define the first Kasner region Because there is no inversion in that case, we show indeed that the metric is close to a single Kasner spacetime on the whole of $\mathcal{K}_1= \mathcal{PK}_1\cup \mathcal{K}$ in Theorem~\ref{thm.***}. \item If the ``Kasner-inversion'' condition \eqref{**} is satisfied, we define the first Kasner region with $s_{in} \in \mathcal{K}$, to be the Kasner-inversion region, and to be the second Kasner region, where $s_{in}$, $s_{out}$ given by Lemma~\ref{lem:inv_interval} applied to $n=2$ are defined so such \eqref{eq:inv_interval} is satisfied on $\mathcal{K}_{inv}$.
-Because of the Kasner inversion, we show that the metric is close to a first Kasner spacetime in $\mathcal{K}_1$, and close to a second, different Kasner spacetime in $\mathcal{K}_2$ in Theorem~\ref{thm.**}.
-Note also that by \eqref{eq:inv_interval}, the transition region $\mathcal{K}_{inv}$ is (relatively) small. \end{enumerate}
+We note that even combining \eqref{***} and \eqref{**} does not cover the range of $\Psi(s_i)$ included in \eqref{eq:condition}.
+In particular, we do not say anything further in the case where $\Psi(s_i) = 1$.
+In each of these two cases, we will further sub-divide $\mathcal{PK}\cup \mathcal{K}$ as follows: \begin{enumerate}[i.] \item If the ``No Kasner bounce'' condition \eqref{***} is satisfied, we define the first Kasner region by Because there is no bounce in that case, we show indeed that the metric is close to a single Kasner spacetime on the whole of $\mathcal{K}_1= \mathcal{PK}'\cup \mathcal{K}$ in Theorem~\ref{thm.***}. \item If the ``Kasner bounce'' condition \eqref{**} is satisfied, we define the first Kasner region by where $s_{in} \in \mathcal{K}$ will be defined shortly.
+We also define to be the Kasner bounce region, and to be the second Kasner region, where $s_{in}$, $s_{out} \in \mathcal{K}$ given by Lemma~\ref{lem:inv_interval} (applied to $n=2$) are defined such that \eqref{eq:inv_interval} is satisfied on $\mathcal{K}_{bo}$.
+Because of the Kasner bounce, we show that the metric is close to a first Kasner spacetime in $\mathcal{K}_1$, and close to a second, different Kasner spacetime in $\mathcal{K}_2$ in Theorem~\ref{thm.**}.
+By \eqref{eq:inv_interval}, the transition region $\mathcal{K}_{bo}$ will be shown to be small in an appropriate sense. \end{enumerate}